garyp/autolockd/README.md

 ``org.freedesktop.UPower`` interface.
 The idle time is retrieved using ctypes bindings for the MIT screen saver X extension.

-It can be configured to lock on lid close, prior to suspend or hibernate and after a specified idle time.
+It can be configured to lock prior to suspend or hibernate and after a specified idle time.
 Additionally it can be locked manually by ``autolock-cmd lock``.